connectrpc/examples-es/svelte/README.md

 # Eliza

-This project was bootstrapped as a [Svelte](https://svelte.dev/) project with the command:
+This project was bootstrapped as a [Svelte](https://svelte.dev/) 5 project.

-`npm create svelte eliza`

 All default tooling setup via the above command is used, which includes: